6.3. Other performance measures#

 6.3.1.
 Computational Complexity#

-On an application level, speech processing algorithms usually are used in low-resource devices like mobile phones.
-Mobile devices have limited computational capabilities and, in order to preserve their battery, it is important to design efficient algorithms for them.
+On an application level, speech processing algorithms are usually used on low-resource devices like mobile phones.
+Mobile devices have limited computational capabilities, so it is important to design efficient algorithms for them to preserve their battery.
 There are multiple ways of analyzing the computational complexity of an algorithm depending on the stage of the design process or the purpose of the final application:

 6.3.1.1.
 Big-O notation:#

 The complexity of an algorithm is usually understood as a measurement of the time that an algorithm would take to complete, given an input of size n.
-When the size of the input grows, the computing time should remain within a practical bound.
+When the input size grows, the computing time should remain within a practical bound.
 For this reason, complexity is measured asymptotically as n approaches infinity.
 The most popular representation of algorithmic complexity is the Big-O notation.
 The Big-O notation gives an upper bound to the growth of the computing time of an algorithm.
-This proves especially useful, because this notation allows us to compare algorithms in worst case scenarios.
+This proves especially useful because this notation allows us to compare algorithms in worst-case scenarios.
 Figure 1 shows the growth rate of different Big-O notations with respect to the input size.

 For example, a complexity of O(n), read as “O n complexity’, represents an algorithm whose computation time grows linearly with the input size.
 Some examples of every type of complexity are: